madebykind/madebykind-v3/content/blog/how-were-trying-to-be-more-green.md

 ---
 In short, it means we choose to work with a client base that sets out to do good.
 Whether that’s good things for people, culture, animals or the planet, as long as it leaves a positive footprint for future generations we can truly get behind it.
 We are lucky to have a host of wonderful clients from renewable energy institutes, universities through to online stores which sell socially conscious and environmentally friendly products and many more!

-However, for us it was not enough to just have sustainable clients, we wanted to do as much as we could to ​‘be green’ and live by the values that are important to us.
+However, for us it was not enough to just have sustainable clients, we wanted to do as much as we could to ‘be green’ and live by the values that are important to us.
 So we had a look at our own office and lifestyles and tried to make some small and a few big changes.
 Here is what we did…

 ### 1% for the planet